Eating for Each Phase of the Menstrual Cycle

 Menstruation

 Menstruation is the phase of disposing the endometrial lining that built up from the previous cycle.
-On average it can last anywhere from 1-7 days.
-During this time hormone (progesterone and estrogen) levels start to decline.
-In fact, estrogen hits its lowest point right before the flow.
-So what does this really mean?
+On average, it can last anywhere from 1-7 days.
+During this time, hormone (progesterone and estrogen) levels start to decline.
+Estrogen hits its lowest point right before the flow.
+So what does this mean?
 Menstruation is the perfect time to slow down, rest, and honor your body because it is experiencing some inflammation during this phase.

 Foods to enjoy during your period include: